Specialist Advice — 10 minutes

 Treatments for circadian rhythm disorders depend on the type of disorder and its severity.
 Most treatment plans include a combination of approaches, the most common of which are the following:

-Lifestyle changes: This approach aims to improve sleep by changing certain lifestyle habits (e.g., exposure to daylight, schedule of a daily routine or planning naps) and developing good sleep hygiene.
+Lifestyle changes: This approach aims to improve sleep by adjusting certain lifestyle habits, such as increasing exposure to natural daylight, establishing a consistent daily routine, planning naps, or using sleep masks.
+The goal is to develop a good sleep hygiene.

 For professional support, we’re here.